 Lab Technician/Medical Technician/Lab Staff

-Q1.
-1.what is size of needle we used in regular?
+Q. What is the standard size of needle used regularly?

 The size of the needle used in regular medical procedures varies depending on the specific procedure and patient needs.